aj0strow/orange/README.md

 Range: name ~g..; max=50;
 ```

+Some libraries like Microsoft C# restrict the range header to byte sequences.
+In that case use the `X-Range` header instead.

 ### Response

 Each response should include the `Accept-Range` header, which specifies which sort properties are supported.